-5.5 Guidance Notes
+[101-B]5.5 Guidance Notes

-1. Where commissioning is required, it must always be done before any Proving Tests that may be required.
+1. Where commissioning is required, it must always be done before any Proving Tests or Commissioning End to End Check that may be required.

 2. Where two or more activities are undertaken simultaneously, then commissioning and Proving Tests will be carried out to the highest of the applicable requirements, e.g. where a Meter with integral Outstation is changed then it is necessary to carry out a Proving Test.